Mohammed-Saied07/Java-Project/README.md

 Taqwa Hamed\
 Mohammed Saied

-# Brif
+# Brief
-The concept of project is to make a Desktop application
+The concept of project is to make a Desktop GUI application controlling an Arduino Uno board\
+Desktop application is Java FXML apllication and GUI created by scene builder\
+project aim is to control a DC motor\
+we choose RC 4 wheel car as an application of DC motor\

 # Hardware Requirenments

 1x Arduino Uno\